Wisconsin increasingly isolated as neighbors progress on cannabis policy

 Medical cannabis update

 Wisconsin has become an anomaly when it comes to compassionate medical cannabis legislation.
-Thirty-six other states, including deep red states like Utah, Alabama, North and South Dakota, and Arkansas, have enacted effective medical cannabis programs.
+Thirty-seven other states, including deep red states like Utah, Alabama, Arkansas, Mississippi, and North and South Dakota, have enacted effective medical cannabis programs.
 But in Wisconsin, the only progress that has been made is a very limited law focused on a non-psychoactive component of cannabis, CBD.